Bananalemonbread/CASCADE/src/cascade/resources/README.md

-This dirrectoy contains ressources that might be needed by a specific class ussually artifacts that are not written in python directly
+This directory contains resources that might be needed by a specific class usually artifacts that are not written in python directly

-for exampel the extractors and or modifiers for specific programmin languages
+for example the extractors and or modifiers for specific programming languages